pelagios/pelagios-api-tutorial/README.md

 This examples retrieves the places mentioned in a single document, and constructs a graph from how the places occur in the text (again using the [vis.js](http://visjs.org/) visualization library).
 Places are connected if they appear adjacent in the text.
 This way, the graph shows their sequence, but also how more frequently referenced places become more central in the network.
-(Note: the distance between place references within the text is not taken into account in this simple example.)

 ![Screenshot: Network](screenshots/screenshot-tutorial-network.png)